vuongducphuong/documentation/content/applications/marketing/sms_marketing/pricing/pricing_and_faq.rst

 .. image:: pricing_and_faq/faq2.png
    :align: center
-   :alt: Number of GSM7 characters that fit in an SMS message in Odoo SMS Marketing.
+   :alt: Number of GSM7 characters that fit in an SMS message in Leansoft SMS Marketing.

 How to buy credits
 ==================